Spatial data is the most popular type of dataset on Victoria’s open data . And Victoria’s spatial data is powered by the platform.

 - Place names

-Vicmap is managed by the .
+Vicmap is managed by the Department of Land, Water and .
 The various data products are sourced from hundreds of datasets and actively maintained using a “data custodian model”.
 Vicmap works with various data custodians to collect and maintain data.

 The Vicmap catalogue and products